Midlife Glow Up: 6 Natural Hair, Skin and Nail Tips

-One of the common conditions of menopause is hair thinning, weakness and loss when the reality is most of us want thicker hair.
+One of the most common (and frankly annoying) conditions of menopause is hair thinning, weakness and loss – when the reality is most of us want thicker hair.
 Always.
-Photo by Kasia Serbin on Unsplash
+It’s

-Picture this: I’m in my 20s and while out on the town people are coming up and stroking my hair.
-Apparently, it looks so healthy and glossy they feel it’s
+Picture this: I’m in my 20s, out on the town, and random strangers are coming up and stroking my hair.
+Apparently, it looked so healthy and glossy, they felt compelled

 Have you noticed a rash occurring on your skin lately?
 This subject came up in our community recently.
 Although, it’s not one of the more common signs of peri/menopause and we